cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 :   The `WITH` query hides a table of the same name for the purposes of the primary query.
 If necessary, you can refer to a table of the same name by schema-qualifying the table's name.

 function_name
 :   Function calls can appear in the `FROM` clause.
 (This is especially useful for functions that return result sets, but any function can be used.)
 This acts as though the function's output were created as a temporary table for the duration of this single `SELECT` command.
-When you add the optional `WITH ORDINALITY` clause to the function call, Greenplum Database appends a new column after all of the function's output columns with numbering for each row.
+When you add the optional `WITH ORDINALITY` clause to the function call, Cloudberry Database appends a new column after all of the function's output columns with numbering for each row.
 :   You can provide an alias in the same way as for a table.
 If an alias is specified, you can also specify a column alias list to provide substitute names for one or more attributes of the function's composite return type, including the column added by `ORDINALITY` if present.
 :   You can combine multiple function calls into a single `FROM`-clause item by surrounding them with `ROWS FROM( ... )`.
 The output of such an item is the concatenation of the first row from each function, then the second row from each function, etc. If some of the functions produce fewer rows than others, null values are substituted for the missing data, so that the total number of rows returned is always the same as for the function that produced the most rows.
 :   If the function has been defined as returning the `record` data type, then an alias or the key word `AS` must be present, followed by a column definition list in the form `( <column_name> <data_type> [, ... ] )`.
 The column definition list must match the actual number and types of columns returned by the function.